 The written statement of the scientific or clinical rationale for the adverse determination; and

-A statement explaining the availability of and the right of the covered person, or, if applicable, the covered person’s authorized representative, as appropriate, to contact the insurance commissioner’s office at any time for assistance or, upon completion of the Pharmacy Benefit Manager’s grievance procedure process as provided under state statutes, rules and regulation, to file a civil suit in a court of competent jurisdiction.
+A statement explaining the availability of and the right of the covered person, or, if applicable, the covered person’s authorized representative, as appropriate, to contact the insurance commissioner’s office at any time for assistance or, upon completion of the PBM’s grievance procedure process as provided under state statutes, rules and regulation, to file a civil suit in a court of competent jurisdiction.
 The statement shall include contact information for the insurance commissioner’s office.

-Verify that the health carrier provides the notice in writing or electronically.
+Verify that the PBM provides the notice in writing or electronically, when required by state law.

 STANDARDS

-PHARMACY BENEFITS MANAGERS
+PHARMACY BENEFIT MANAGERS

 UTILIZATION REVIEW

-Apply to: PBMs providing or performing utilization review services to an insurer.
+Apply to: PBMs providing or performing utilization review services to an insurer or payor.

 Priority: Essential